Year over year, the overall value of Somalian exported goods fell by -44% compared to $295.9 million during 2020.

-Somalia has highly positive net exports in the international trade of gems and precious metals particularly gold and, to a lesser extent, precious stones.
-In turn, these cashflows indicate Somalia’s strong competitive advantages under the gems and precious metals category.
+Somalia has highly positive net exports in the international trade of sheep and goats.
+In turn, these cashflows indicate Somalia’s strong competitive advantages under the live animals category.

 Below are exports from Somalia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Somalia’s goods trail Somali importer spending on foreign products.

 Somalia has highly negative net exports and therefore deep international trade deficits under food-related categories sugar including sugar confectionery, vegetables, and cereals categories.

 Somali Export Companies

 Not one Somali corporation ranks among the Forbes Global 2000.

 Wikipedia also lists exports-related companies from Somalia.
 Selected examples are shown below.